spapastamkou/open-science-meanings/text.md

 (See open call: *Open Science as an Object of Research: Methods, Ethics, and Epistemology*, SCIROS workshop, Marseille, OpenEdition Lab, 23-24 September 2025)

+OS: "an umbrella term for a programme of reforming science by reforming scholarly communication, with a clearly normative thrust (i.e. to make science better)."
+(Reichmann & Wieser 2020).
+The authors notice that frequently OS is used interchangeably with the terms OA and open data.

 ### A genealogical approach of OS as openness and accessibility

-Moore 2017 takes a genealogical approach, inspired by Foucault, to examine different discourses on openness and access to scholarship.
+Moore 2017 takes a genealogical approach, inspired by Foucault, to examine different discourses on openness and access to scholarship. *This article focuses on OA rather than OS.*

 Considers OS from a social (=community) perspective and insists on its dynamic dimension:  "One should not think of OA as a thing-in-itself; rather, it should be seen as a  process of understanding, engaging and experimenting with the ways in which research is presented and disseminated.
 OA should therefore be considered and fostered as a community-led initiative"